 - Are there any utilities and communications at the transplant place or electrical wires that will interfere with the tree’s crown?

-Transplanting trees is a technically complex process, also, very distressing for the plant itself.
+Transplanting trees is a technically complex process.
+It is also very distressing for the plant itself.
 Therefore, if there is a desire to ennoble or enrich the landscape with tall trees with branchy luxurious crowns, you should turn to specialists who will organize the delivery and planting of large trees at all stages: from the moment of selecting a particular specimen, determining the place of tree planting and direct planting in the ground.